 What is diabetes?

-Diabetes is a condition where blood sugars become elevated or uncontrolled because the body is unable to produce insulin or the body becomes resistant to effects of insulin.
-Too much blood sugar for too long can eventually damage numerous body systems.
-This means that diabetics are at increased risk for a number of subsequent conditions such as poor eyesight, strokes, heart attacks, limb amputations and kidney failure.
+Diabetes mellitus is a condition where blood sugars become elevated because the body is either unable to produce sufficient insulin or the body tissues becomes resistant to the effects of insulin.
+Elevated blood sugar levels may damage numerous body systems over time.
+This means that people with diabetes are at increased risk for a number of conditions such as poor eyesight, strokes, heart attacks, limb amputations and kidney failure.

-There are 3 basic types of diabetes: Type 1 diabetes, Type 2 diabetes, and gestational diabetes.
-It is caused by Type 1 is a condition where the insulin producing cells in the pancreas stop working.
-This often becomes evident in childhood which is why the condition was previously known as juvenile diabetes.
-Until the development of insulin injections this was a fatal condition but is now usually manageable.
-Type 2 diabetes is much more common and used to only be seen in adults.
-With the rise of the obesity epidemic it is now seen in children too.
-It involves the pancreas producing insufficient insulin and/or the tissues of the body becoming resistant to insulin after a long period of excess insulin over production.
-Gestational diabetes also involves insulin resistance but occurs only in the mother when she is pregnant.
-It can also have serious consequences for the baby and mother and is now routinely tested for in Australia.
+There are 3 basic types of diabetes: type 1 diabetes, type 2 diabetes, and gestational diabetes.
+Type 1 is a condition where the insulin producing cells in the pancreas stop working.
+This often becomes evident in childhood which is why the condition was previously known as juvenile diabetes but it can occur at any age.
+Until the discovery of insulin it was a fatal condition.
+Type 1 diabetes is now manageable, and if closely treated, can be associated with a normal and healthy life.
+Type 2 diabetes is the commonest form and is usually seen in overweight or obese adults.
+As a result of the obesity epidemic, it is now even seen in in adolescents, and occasionally in children too.
+It involves the pancreas producing insufficient insulin and/or the tissues of the body becoming resistant to insulin.
+Weight loss, oral medications and later insulin injections are used to treat type 2.
+HbA1c is a blood test useful in estimating the quality of blood sugar control in the prior 3 months.
+Gestational diabetes also involves insulin resistance but occurs only during pregnancy.
+It can disappear after the pregnancy but recur in later life or future pregnancies.
+It can have serious consequences for the baby and mother and is now routinely tested for in Australia.

-This information sheet is mainly about type 2 diabetes.
+This fact sheet is mainly about type 2 diabetes.

 Sleep in diabetics